 As part of the route map indoor adult learning was permitted to restart on 22 July and youth work from 31 August for the purposes of education, training and the avoidance of harm.

-On 23 October, the Scottish Government published its Strategic Framework to best tackle the virus, and protect people, moving to an approach based on five levels of protection.
+On 23 October 2020, we published our Strategic Framework to best tackle the virus, and protect people, moving to an approach based on five levels of protection.
 This allows for a rapid and proportionate response to be taken – locally or nationally – using a transparent range of measures and options.

 In ensuring the safety of the CLD sector, it is expected that this guidance will be applied to complement the legal duties in the Health Protection (Coronavirus) (Restrictions) (Scotland) Regulations 2020 and the Health and Safety at Work etc. Act 1974.
 This includes but is not limited to the provisions of suitable control measures, adequate risk assessments and appropriate information, instruction, training and supervision.